ALS Roundtable Program

 During this meeting, the Association presented its goal of making ALS livable while urgently finding cures, with a special focus on the Association’s research strategic plan.
 Participants, which included representatives from industry, government and non-profits and people with ALS and caregivers, provided feedback on research goals and strategies.
 This input was leveraged to refine the Association’s research priorities and identify opportunities for collaboration across the ALS ecosystem.

 Access to Essential Care, Services, and Supports

-This meeting focused on ensuring access to essential care, services, and supports for people living with ALS and their caregivers.
-Here we discussed access of clinical care, care services (e.g., in-home non-medical care), as well as physical supports (e.g., durable medical equipment and home modifications), and non-physical supports (e.g., financial, mental, and emotional).
-Experts gave a comprehensive overview of the different types of insurance and coverage, how people access them, and how they are regulated.
+This meeting focused on improving access to essential care, services and supports for people living with ALS and their caregivers.
+As part of the discussion, participants shared the challenges and gaps they experienced when accessing clinical care and care services (e.g., in-home non-medical care), as well as physical supports (e.g., durable medical equipment and home modifications) and non-physical supports (e.g., financial, mental and emotional).
+Experts also gave a comprehensive overview of the different types of insurance and coverage, how people access them and how they are regulated.

-We also discussed developing of an ALS disease journey map.
-Its goal is to provide information about what to expect along the disease progression and to define key decision points, helping to prepare and empower people with ALS as they are faced with making critical decisions.
+During small group sessions, participants began to prioritize ideas and actions to move toward greater consistency of care across coverage models and federal programs.
+Discussions also included the development of an ALS disease journey map, which is intended to provide information about what to expect as the disease progresses and define key decision points, helping to prepare and empower people with ALS as they are faced with making critical decisions.

 Decreasing ALS Complications